 If you will be attending University for less than 10 weeks, you may be charged lower fees for that academic year

 Student Finance England maximum fee rates are the same, but the support available will be Tuition Fee Loan only, not Grant.
+New Student Finance Wales students starting from September 2018 onwards will also receive Tuition Fee Loan support only.

 As long as you have told your relevant Student Finance Team that you are on placement/studying abroad and as long as the Student Loans Company have received your loan request form, your student loan instalments should be paid into your nominated bank account.
+Contact your Campus Admin Team if you would like to request an earlier payment.

-If you are studying abroad please see what support may be available to you.
+If you are studying abroad please see what support may be available to you

 There are different rules if you will be attending an Erasmus exchange.